What’s The Best Sectional Sofa?

 There definitely isn’t a single best sectional but I can tell you that after talking to a ton of people and reading endless reviews, sectionals are typically a “you get what you pay for” piece of furniture.
 You don’t have to go crazy with a $20,000 sectional to get an excellent one but on the other hand, don’t expect to get 20 years out of a $1000 sectional.
 When shopping for a sectional for our family room, I was looking for a high quality piece that we would have for at least the next 10-15 years and that would hold up well to daily use.

-The two brands I highly recommend that I think make some of the best sectional sofas out there are Lee Industries and CR Laine – they’re both extremely reputable brands based in the US with several different sectional styles that I love.
+Two brands I highly recommend that I think make some of the best sectional sofas out there are Lee Industries and CR Laine – they’re both extremely reputable brands based in the US with several different sectional styles that I love.
 I ended up choosing a Lee Industries sectional mainly because I’ve had a great experience with their furniture in the past.
-Our sectional is {this design} which we ordered in a custom configuration from a Lee Industries retailer (none of the non-custom options fit our space unfortunately).
-Check out {this post} for all the nitty gritty details about the specific sectional we chose.
+Our sectional is {this design} which we ordered in a custom configuration from a Lee Industries retailer (none of the non-custom options fit our space unfortunately) with Basket Natural fabric.
 For a similar non-custom (and less expensive) Lee Industries option, check out {this beautiful sectional}.

 The most economical way to buy a Lee Industries sectional is purchasing one through Crate & Barrel (you can check out the Lee Industries sectionals they offer {here}) or Serena & Lily (you can see their sectionals {here}) and choosing one of their stock fabrics.
 If they don’t have a sectional style or stock fabric that works for you, then you’ll have to go custom (which is a good bit more $$$ but there are a ton of options) – you can go through either store or through a local Lee Industries retailer which you can search for {here}.
 If your head is spinning looking at those sectional price tags, I get it – it literally took us two years to pull the trigger on a nice sectional because it was so much money!